We may receive compensation when you click on links to products from our partners.

 The second example registers as having far more Scoville units on its heat-o-meter than its former counterpart.

 Although it might not make much sense, consider including your personal hobbies on resumes you send out.
 Remember – you’re trying to stand out from the other 120-odd applicants that apply for the average job opening here in the United States.
-Being unconventional – without sacrificing being professional – can increase your chances of netting an interview.
+Being unconventional – without sacrificing being professional – can increase your chances of getting an interview.

 Solicit a company employee for feedback on your resume